-- In a rare benevolent example, Last Order in A Certain Magical Index, who is the administrator of the Misaka network.
+- Last Order in A Certain Magical Index, who is the administrator of the Misaka network.
 However, due to a few glitches in her growth, she's physically a child (compared to the rest of the network, who are all teenagers), so she's largely treated as an Annoying Younger Sibling by the members of the Hive Mind she's supposed to be overseeing.
 They still have to obey her orders, though.

 - Anri Sonohara from Durarara!! becomes one after the second arc.
 Luckily for the district of Ikebukuro, she's one of the few good ones.

 - The Anti-Spiral king from Tengen Toppa Gurren Lagann is literally the collective consciousness and will of his entire planet in one body.